Enterprise Service Management (ESM)

 By extending ITSM principles, ESM facilitates better service delivery for business teams-including but not limited to the likes of Human Resources (HR), Legal, Customer Care, Administration, Facilities, Security, Marketing, Finance teams.

-ITSM is the way of managing and delivering IT services to an organization’s clients—which might include both internal and external customers.
-However, ITSM strategies don’t inherently apply to business processes beyond IT.
-That is the fundamental difference between ITSM and ESM.
+ITSM is the process of managing and delivering IT services to an organization’s clients—which may include both internal and external customers.
+However, ITSM strategies do not inherently apply to business processes beyond IT.
+This is a fundamental difference between ITSM and ESM.

 Absence of internal communication between various departments in an organization